-The Food Safety Information Council (FSIC) is a health promotion charity which aims to address the estimated 4.1 million cases of food borne illness in Australia each year.
-Food poisoning results, on average, in 31,920 hospitalisations, 86 deaths and 1 million visits to doctors each year.
+The Food Safety Information Council is a health promotion charity and a national voice for science-based, consumer-focused food safety information in Australia.
+We aim to reduce the estimated 4.67 million cases of food poisoning in Australia each year that result in 47,900 hospitalisations, 38 deaths and a cost to the economy of $2.1 billion.

 The Council receives its major funding from state, territory and local government departments and agencies, scientific and educational institutions, community and commercial organisations throughout Australia.

 There are three categories of involvement: Member, Supporter and Sponsor.